Duty to Mitigateachkarlaw-admin

 While the court may deduct income earned from the damages from the termination of previous employment, different courts have calculated the deductions differently.

-Does the Duty to Mitigate apply to Fixed Term Contracts?
+Does the Duty to Mitigate apply to Fixed Term Employment Contracts?

 The courts ruled that mitigation is irrelevant in any case where an employment contract contained restricted entitlement on termination.